yuvalmGS/gigaspaces-wiki-jekyll/sbp/data-collocation-deployment-topology.markdown

 If the amount of data used for each business logic transaction involves a large amount of objects with a relatively large size, colocating the data and the business logic would boost the application performance dramatically.

 #### 4. What is the time it takes to process the incoming events?
 When a processing unit hosting your business logic has the space colocated as well, no remote calls or serialization calls are involved when the business logic accesses its colocated data.
-If the time spent executing the business logic ("task" calculation time) is much longer than the time it takes for the business logic to: retrieve the task from the space, write back the result, or read the required data from the space, it might be logical to run the business logic as a standalone processing unit, separately from the space (i.e. use the depanlinkMaster-Worker Patterntengahlink./master-worker-pattern.htmlbelakanglink).
+If the time spent executing the business logic ("task" calculation time) is much longer than the time it takes for the business logic to: retrieve the task from the space, write back the result, or read the required data from the space, it might be logical to run the business logic as a standalone processing unit, separately from the space (i.e. use the [Master-Worker Pattern](./master-worker-pattern.html)).

 As a rule of thumb, a good ratio for running the business logic separately from the space would be 1:10 or more - i.e. if the average time for performing the three basic space remote calls required to retrieve the object from the space (take, read, write) is ~1 ms, and the time it takes to perform the relevant business logic (unrelated to the space) is ~10 ms, it would be wise to run the business logic as a standalone processing unit.
 If the ratio is less than 1:10, you should consider colocating the business logic with the data.